Hossein-Haghshenas/React-Points/README.md

 ### JSON Server Explained

-JSON Server is a lightweight tool for quickly creating a mock RESTful API using a simple JSON file as a data source.
+JSON Server is a lightweight tool for quickly creating a mock RESTfulll API using a simple JSON file as a data source.
 It's commonly used in development and testing environments to mimic a backend server when building front-end applications.

 #### Features

-- **Mock RESTful API** : Create a mock server with CRUD operations using a JSON file as a database.
+- **Mock RESTfull API** : Create a mock server with CRUD operations using a JSON file as a database.
 - **Simple Setup** : Easily install JSON Server via npm and define routes using JSON syntax.
 - **Custom Routes** : Define custom routes to handle various HTTP methods and URL patterns.
 - **Filtering, Sorting, and Pagination** : Supports filtering, sorting, and pagination of data with query parameters.